movidius/ncappzoo/apps/realsense_object_distance_detection/README.md

 1. Open a terminal and change directory to the sample base directory
 2. Type the following command in the terminal: ```make run```

-When the application runs normally, another window should pop up and show the feed from the Intel Realsense camera.
-The program should perform inferences on frames taken from the Intel Realsense Camera.
+When the application runs normally, another window should pop up and show the feed from the Intel RealSense depth camera.
+The program should perform inferences on frames taken from the Intel RealSense depth camera.

 **Keybindings**:
 - q or Q - Quit the application
 - d or D - Show the depth detection overlay.
-The points that are checked for distance using the depth sensor in the Realsense camera are shown as red dots.
+The points that are checked for distance using the depth sensor in the Intel RealSense camera are shown as red dots.
 The closest point is shown as a green dot.
 - a or A - Add more distance check points to the bounding box.
 - s or S - Subtract distance check points from the bounding box.